Ling Xiaoyu: Reception

-In the study Naked and Raw: Critical analysis of hypersexualization and female representation in fighting games, author Guilherme Pedrosa, compared Xiaoyu to Nina Williams and Christie Monteiro, observing that, unlike the other two characters, Xiaoyu's design does not emphasize physical attributes.
+In the study "Naked and Raw: Critical analysis of hypersexualization and female representation in fighting games", author Guilherme Pedrosa compared Xiaoyu to Nina Williams and Christie Monteiro, observing that, unlike the other two characters, Xiaoyu's design does not emphasize physical attributes.
 Instead, her attire features bright colors, such as orange, which align with her "cheerful" personality.
 Storytelling and Video Games Exploring Fictional Universes writer Fanny Barnabé noted that her "childish facial expressions and attitudes of schoolgirl," along with her outfit selection, "speak volumes about her character and correspond well to her childish aspirations in the first game in which she appears, namely Tekken 3."

+The staff of Gamest in their Gals Island series of magazines called her an ordinary girl but different when it is revealed her desire to build an amusement park.
+The staff felt her personality was fearless and cute at the same time thanks to her gestures as well as voice actress.
+Her character design was apparently born out of the passionate ulterior motives of some developers.
+The fact that she has to rival adults despite her young age was also the subject of praise.
+Her relationship with the antagonistic Heihachi Mishima raised confusion over his financial of her dream.